-*A PC Laptop (or PC Notebook) is a portable personal computer where the screen closes into the case so that it is mobile.
+*A PC laptop (or PC Notebook), is a portable personal computer where the screen closes into the case so that it is mobile.
 Laptops and notebooks offer essentially the same options as each other.

 **A PC Tablet is a personal computer (similar to a PC Laptop), that includes a touch sensitive screen where a user can use their finger or special pen, to complete certain actions.
-These devices are not the same as a Samsung Tablet or Apple iPad.

-Process to become involved in the trial
+Process to become involved in the program